 and yet so great was the mental effort that I made to throw off the hideous

 bonds of my mutilated flesh that I felt a momentary qualm of nausea and

 then a sharp click as of the snapping of a steel wire, and suddenly I stood

-One can see that ERB’s readers may have been concerned about the religious
+One can see that ERB’s readers may have been concerned about

-gods, to wit, the God of War.
+in Roman gods, to wit, the God of War.
 Whatever, ERB would make the communication

 much more scientific with the Gridley Wave, first introduced into the Barsoomian

 Mythos in the Foreword to A Fighting Man of Mars.
 After relating

 the details found in the Prolog to Tanar of Pellucidar, ERB goes